paniash/old-dotfiles/README.md

 Log out and log back in.
 You should have the same setup.

+**NOTE:** I personally don't use `stow` so I cannot guarantee that this will work.
+If something breaks, feel free to open an issue in the issue tracker.

-## Issues
+## Issues & Contributions
 If you have any issues, please create an issue in this repo.
 I will try my best to resolve it.
+Feel free to contribute to this repo.
+I am learning more about the UNIX system as well so any feedback will be appreciated. ;)